mongodb/mongo-java-driver/driver-core/src/test/resources/server-discovery-and-monitoring/README.rst

 It has the following keys:

 - generation: This server's expected pool generation, like ``0``.
-- topologyVersion: absent, null, or a topologyVersion document.

 In monitoring tests, an "outcome" contains a list of SDAM events that should have been published by the client as a result of processing ismaster responses